Financial Planning

 There’s a lot of free financial advice out there.
 Some of it is good, but a lot of it isn’t.
 Research the places you’re getting information from.
 Make sure they don’t have a reputation for giving bad advice.

-One aspect of human behavior that’s common enough to have a name is the Dunning-Kruger effect, which says we often know just enough about a subject to not understand how little we know about it.
-A lot of people want to be financially savvy but don’t learn enough about finance before they start acting on what they think they know.
+The Dunning-Kruger effect explains how people often know a little but think they know more.
+A lot of people want to be financially savvy.
+However, they don’t learn enough about finance before they start acting on what they think they know.

 A great example is cryptocurrencies.
 People invested a lot of money in them and saw tremendous growth until they suddenly didn’t.
-When the crypto market crashed, it caught a lot of people by surprise because they didn’t understand market risk as well as they thought they did.
+When the crypto market crashed, it caught a lot of people by surprise.
+They didn’t understand market risk as well as they thought they did.

 If you don’t have a financial advisor, that doesn’t mean you should never invest in anything.
-But it does mean you need to be particularly dedicated to learning all you can about financial planning and especially vigilant against falling into the trap of thinking you know more than you know.
+But you do need to commit to learning as much as you can about financial planning.
+Stay alert so you don’t fool yourself into thinking you know more than you do.

 While it is entirely possible to invest without a financial advisor, sometimes you need expert guidance.
 These cases are when you need a financial advisor.

-Whether you're a recent graduate, a new business owner, or looking to save for retirement, a financial advisor can provide personalized advice tailored to your needs and goals.
+If you're a recent graduate, new business owner, or saving for retirement, a financial advisor can give advice based on your goals.
 They can help you create and adhere to a budget, understand investment options, manage taxes, and more.
 If you can invest without a financial advisor, then be wary of the risks.

 If any of the following describe you, it probably means a financial advisor can help.